Sandeep-Udbal/Image-FG-BG-Segmentation/README.md

 ### 2. Run the Program

 ```
-./segment
+./segmentation
 ```

-Make sure that `image-asset.jpeg` is present in the same directory as the executable.
+Make sure that `test.jpeg` is present in the same directory as the executable.

 ---